 - Hot glue

 We’ll begin with the boat!
 The first steps are exactly the same as this Noah’s Ark balancing game.
 Cut the lid and tabs off your box (if you are using a tissue box, cut the entire top off).
 Your box should now be about 3″ tall.
 Set it aside for a moment.
 Next, use a marker to draw horizontal lines on 2 rectangles of tag board.
 This creates the “boards” of your ship.
-For a bit of color, run a piece of colored masking along the top of each rectangle (or just use markers).
+For a bit of color, run a piece of color masking along the top of each rectangle (or just use markers).

 Place both rectangles on top of one another, staple the short ends together, and slide them over the box.
 Secure them in place with tape or hot glue.
 This step is really important!
 If the sides of the boat aren’t attached to the box, the sides will pop off when you yank the boat’s pull string later.